MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-smoothing.md

 ## How is CPU usage calculated?

 To calculate CPU usage, Power BI separates operations into two categories, [*interactive* and *background* operations](service-premium-interactive-background-operations.md). *Interactive operations* are shorter running operations, usually triggered by user interactions with the UI. *Background operations* are operations that run for a long period of time.
-Power BI handles these operations in a different way, depending on their type.
+Power BI calculates CPU usage for these operations differently, depending on their type.

-*Interactive operations* average your capacity usage over a short time frame, such as ten-minute intervals. *Background operations* on the other hand, average your capacity usage over a much larger 24 hours time frame.
+*Interactive operations* average your capacity usage over a short time frame, such as ten-minute intervals. *Background operations* on the other hand, average your capacity usage over a much larger 24 hour time frame.
 The benefit of this method is that operations that require many resources, such as refreshes, get smoothed because they're averaged over a long period of time.

 During each timepoint, Power BI adds up the average CPU usage from both the interactive and background operations.
-If the CPU usage for a specific timepoint exceeds the SKU limit for that timepoint, [autoscale](service-premium-auto-scale.md) kicks in if enabled.
+If the CPU usage for a specific timepoint exceeds the SKU limit, [autoscale](service-premium-auto-scale.md) kicks in if enabled.
 If autoscale isn't enabled, or if the CPU usage is higher than what autoscale can handle, throttling is applied.

 ## How to detect overload?